AssetFetch/spec/spec.md

 1. Analyze the implementations and decide if there is one (or multiple) that it can handle and choose one to *actually* import.
 2. Perform all required unlocking queries based on the information in the `unlock_queries` datablock and references in the `fetch.download` datablocks.
 3. Allocating local storage for the component files.
-4. Fetch and store all files for all components using the instructions in their `store` (and in the case of archives `role.archive`) datablocks.
+4. Fetch and store all files for all components using the instructions in their `store` (and in the case of archives `handle.archive`) datablocks.
-5. Handle the component files using the instructions in their `role.*`, `format.*`, `link.*` and other datablocks.
+5. Handle the component files using the instructions in their `handle.*`, `format.*`, `link.*` and other datablocks.

 ## 8.2.
 Implementation analysis